 What does it mean to feel human?

 The shape of thoughts — a first-of-its-kind, social experiment.
+An exploration of our internal landscapes.

 Blending academic insight, introspection, playful reflection, and art.
-It’s part of a wider investigation into a simple question: What does it feel like to be inside someone else’s head?
+The shape of thoughts is part of a wider investigation into a simple question: What does it feel like to be inside someone else’s head?

 All responses will be publicly displayed, but completely anonymised.
 My hope is to build something rich and alive — a conversation that goes both ways, where we ask you, you ask us, and together we refine through feedback and iteration.